Fill a PDF form in place

 output.write(filled.read())

-NOTE: However, enabling Adobe mode may result in some unexpected style changes for checkboxes and radio buttons.
-It may even result in selected radio button not displaying correctly when opened using Adobe Acrobat.
-It's currently unclear why such behaviors exist.
-If you have trouble with these behaviors, consider using PdfWrapper instead to fill your PDF forms.
+NOTE: Enabling Adobe mode may cause unexpected style changes to checkboxes and radio buttons, potentially affecting their display in Adobe Acrobat.
+If issues arise, consider using PdfWrapper to fill your PDF forms.